weidezhang/dmls-book/resources.md

 * [An Overview of Weak Supervision](https://www.snorkel.org/blog/weak-supervision) (Ratner et al., 2018)

 ## Chapter 5.
 Feature Engineering
+detecting if there is data leakage: if a feature has a very high correlation with model prediction, investigate how this feature is generated and whether the correlation makes sense.

 * [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/) (Christoph Molnar, 2022): An amazingly detailed introduction to interpretability
+* Practical Lessons from Predictiong Clicks on Ads at Facebook (Search Online)

 ## Chapter 6.
 Model Development and Offline Evaluation